Pros / This 12-inch woofer boasts 400 watts of RMS continuous power – making it one of the most powerful subwoofers in our lineup.

 Verdict / The subwoofer is missing a few extras such as speaker-level inputs, but its powerful amplifier drives strong bass tones that emphasize the low bass effects in movies.

 The JBL ES250P is one of the best-performing – and most fairly priced – subwoofers we reviewed.
 This subwoofer is powerful, provides warm, punchy bass tones and goes easy on your wallet.
-This is one of our top choices for home subwoofers and earns our Top Ten Reviews Bronze Award.

 The JBL ES250P was one of the best-sounding speakers in our subwoofer testing.
 It displayed outstanding results in both our listening and frequency tests.
 Our panel enjoyed the impactful bass while listening to music.
 All of our panelists described the subwoofer as strong with tight and profound bass.
 The large booms of the musical score were quick and precise like a small shove to your chest when the bass would hit.
 This was one of only two active subwoofers that received an A grade from our listening panel.